iovanella/iovanella.github.io/README.md

-I am a scientific officier at the [Department of Enterprise Engineering](http://dii.uniroma2.it) at the [University of Rome Tor Vergata](http://web.uniroma2.it).
+I am a scientific officer at the [Department of Enterprise Engineering](http://dii.uniroma2.it) at the [University of Rome Tor Vergata](http://web.uniroma2.it).
 My main research interests are in complex networks and social network analysis, in particular the use in resilience analysis, combinatorial implications and application in management.
 I am an agent professor in Complex Economics at the [Faculty of Engineering](http://gestionale.uniroma2.it) at the [University of Rome Tor Vergata](http://web.uniroma2.it).

 I did my Ph.D. at the [Sapienza University of Rome](www.uniroma1.it).
-From 1999 to 2010 I was a research fellow at the [Department of Enterprise Engineering](http://dii.uniroma2.it), then I had a permanent position as scientific officier at the same University.
+From 1999 to 2010 I was a research fellow at the [Department of Enterprise Engineering](http://dii.uniroma2.it), then I had a permanent position as scientific officer at the same University.

 - ORCID ID: [orcid.org/0000-0001-8147-3747](orcid.org/0000-0001-8147-3747)
 - [Google Scholar Profile](https://scholar.google.it/citations?user=Df1ocvAAAAAJ&hl=it)